This candy cane ornament craft is one of my favorite Christmas activities for preschoolers. My students love it every year!

 Once all of the beads have been added, have the kids bend the opposite end of the pipe cleaner over.
 Again, this helps to prevent the beads from falling off the pipe cleaner.

-Learning with the Candy Cane Bead Craft
+Learning with the Candy Cane Names

 It’s up to you to decide how you want to treat these candy cane names.

 Do you want the children to choose how they make the ornaments?
-Or would you prefer that the candy canes focused on a concept like name spelling or patterns?
+Or would you prefer that the candy canes be focused on a concept like name spelling or patterns?

 The sky’s the limit here, really.
 Here are some of the ways the children can create their own beaded candy canes:

 - Using a random assortment of pony beads and/or letter beads

 - Making patterns using the colorful pony beads

 - Making their names with the letter beads